Aspect345/The-Modding-Tree/docs/tutorials/making-a-mod.md

 Now for the good stuff!
 Head into layers.js.
 There is a basic layer already there (although it has a few redundant things in it.)
 Let's see what it's doing...

-The most important thing is on the first line, where it says `addLayer("p", {` .
+The most important thing is on the first line, where it says `addLayer("c", {` .
 This is how you create a new layer.
-The "p" here becomes the layer id, which is used throughout TMT to refer to the layer.
-You can change the id, but you will have to replace instances of "p" in the tutorial code as well.
+The "c" here becomes the layer id, which is used throughout TMT to refer to the layer.
+You can change the id, but you will have to replace instances of "c" in the tutorial code as well.

 A layer is basically a big object with lots of different properties that you can set to create features.
 For fun customization, you can change a few things:
     - name: Your layer's name!